 While Saint Martin is known for its culinary prowess throughout the Caribbean it is also famous for the amazing alcoholic drinks that are often paired with the island’s delicious cuisine.
 The best drinks in Sint Maarten are listed below.

 - Dark and Stormy

 Which hotels in Sint Maarten have the best food?

 St. Martin is an island with many excellent restaurants.
-Some of the most amazing restaurants on the island can be found within some of the best hotels in Sint Maarten.
-The hotels with the best restaurants in St. Martin are listed below:
+Some of the most amazing restaurants on the island can be found within some of the best St. Martin hotels.
+The hotels with the best restaurants in St. Martin are listed below.

 Are there any famous chefs from Sint Maarten?

 Yes, Chef Franck Mear is a world-class famous chef who lives and works on the island of Sint Maarten.
 Chef Franck Mear was named “The Caribbean’s Best Chef” for the year 2015.
 He practices his culinary arts at Le Pressoir, a restaurant located in northern French Saint Martin in the town of Grand Case, which is “the culinary capital of Saint Martin”.
 Chef Mear migrated from Brittany, France to Saint Martin in 1999, Chef Mear combines culinary techniques from France with the local ingredients of the French Caribbean.
 His excellent culinary skills can be seen not only in the delicious food he prepares but also in the incredible ambiance and service of Le Pressoir, one of the best restaurants in St. Martin.